The policies below are applicable to Insurance Journal Online, which is owned and operated by Wells Media Group Inc.

 Use of Information

-Insurance Journal Online may disclose your information to others:
+Insurance Journal may disclose your information that we collect or that you provide to us:

-that the employer or intermediary advises us that you intend for Insurance Journal Online to fulfill, or that Insurance Journal Online would, as a matter of industry practice, typically fulfill;
+that the employer or intermediary advises us that you intend for Insurance Journal to fulfill, or that Insurance Journal would, as a matter of industry practice, typically fulfill;

-- when companies or service providers that perform business activities on behalf of Insurance Journal Online require such information (e.g., credit card processing, customer support services, market research administration or database management services);
+• when companies or service providers that perform business activities on behalf of Insurance Journal require such information (e.g., credit card processing, customer support services, market research administration or database management services);

-- when a preferred partner of Insurance Journal Online ceases to do business with Insurance Journal Online and access to your personally identifiable information is necessary to facilitate business operations or meet contractual obligations;
+• when a preferred partner of Insurance Journal ceases to do business with Insurance Journal and access to your personally identifiable information is necessary to facilitate business operations or meet contractual obligations;

-- in the event Insurance Journal Online is merged with or acquired by another company;
+• in the event Insurance Journal is merged with or acquired by another company;

 are suspected by governmental authorities or our security functions to be involved) in any illegal activity, even without a subpoena, warrant or court order; or